PatriQ94/CoreAPITemplate/README.md

 18.6.2020 | Added Serilog for logging
-19.6.2020 | Added AutoMapper for object mapping 8.7.2020 and on | Improvements of the documentation 18.7.2020 and on | Restructured the entire repository
+19.6.2020 | Added AutoMapper for object mapping 8.7.2020 and on | Improvements of the documentation 18.7.2020 | Ported entire codebase from *CarAPITemplate* repository to *CoreAPITemplate* repository due to renaming project and solution files